symopsio/terraform-sym-kinesis-data-stream-connector/README.md

+# Deprecation Warning
+This `symopsio/kinesis-data-stream-connector/sym` module is deprecated and no longer maintained as of September 30, 2022.
+For Terraform Provider 4.x support, please migrate to [`symopsio/kinesis-data-stream-connector/aws`](https://registry.terraform.io/modules/symopsio/kinesis-data-stream-connector/aws/latest).

 # kinesis-data-stream-connector

 The `kinesis-data-stream-connector` module provisions a single Kinesis Data Stream which the Sym Runtime has permission to write log data to.